PoCInnovation/Workshops/p2p/3.foundry/README.md

 ### :bookmark_tabs: **Description**:

-The first steps you interacted with your local blockchain, but now we will use a public one.
+During the first steps you interacted with your local blockchain, but now we will use a public one :rocket:
 Some test networks are available for you to test your contracts, they are called [testnets](https://ethereum.org/en/developers/docs/networks/).
 In this step we will interact with the [Goerli](https://goerli.net/) testnet.
 We will use [Infura](https://infura.io/)'s nodes to interact with the blockchain.
 We could also have